aws-samples/aws-modernization-with-exasol/content/3_AthenaIntegration/33_ExasolVirtualSchema.md

 ### Prepare the JDBC Driver installation

-For installing JDBC drivers we need to upload the driver and a config file into the <i>Bucket File System (bucketfs)</i> of the Exasol database.
+For installing JDBC drivers we need to upload the driver and a config file into the _Bucket File System (bucketfs)_ of the Exasol database.
-As a first step we ensure correct settings and an easy password for the purpose of this tutorial for the <i>default</i> bucket.
+As a first step we ensure correct settings and an easy password for the purpose of this tutorial for the _default_ bucket.
 Execute the follwoing steps, assuming you have only one cluster deployed:

 	c4 connect -t1/cos